mdurairagavan-dev/World-Layoffs-SQL-Project/README.md

 - Which country and industry was hit hardest?
 - Layoff trends by year
 - Rolling total of layoffs per month

-## Credits
-Inspired by Alex The Analyst YouTube channel